In addition to our Zoom and in-person meetings, BGC members are also invited to view past recorded presentations at your leisure (password-protected):

 Time: 7:30 pm EST.

 BGC members are invited to this virtual talk hosted by the Pointe Claire Horticultural Society.
-Take advantage of an extra meeting this month thanks to a reciprocal agreement between our two clubs!
-Details to come.
+Take advantage of an extra meeting this month thanks to a mutual agreement between our two clubs!

 Members who are registered for 2026 will receive an invitation by email.
 To request or renew a membership or to arrange a guest pass, please refer to the Membership page.

-April 8, 2026: In-Person Event: : “Native Plants and Biodiversity: Transforming our Gardens for the Future” by Kim Dooley
+April 8, 2026: In-Person Event: : “Native Plants and Biodiversity: Transforming our Gardens for the Future” presented by Kim Dooley, Pointe-Claire gardener

 Location: Herb Linder Annex, 303 Beaconsfield Blvd, Beaconsfield